How to Update WHOIS Information for Your HostGator Domain

 WHOIS is a widely used directory that houses all domain names and their information, including domain registration and expiration dates, domain owners (registrants), and name servers.
-The WHOIS records may also publicly show the registrant's technical and administrative contact details unless you make it private by using Domain Privacy.
+The WHOIS records may also publicly show the registrant's technical and administrative contact details unless you make them private by using Domain Privacy.

 Want to know more about WHOIS?
 Please check out the following articles.